CORE-T: COherent REtrieval of Tables for Text-to-SQL: Baseline Details

-\item \textbf{Semantic disambiguation.} \textsc{CORE-T} uses LLM-generated \emph{table purpose} to distinguish tables that are lexically similar but differ in intent and relationships, a common failure mode in integrated corpora (e.g., multiple plausible \texttt{buildings} tables from different domains).
+\item \textbf{Semantic disambiguation.} \textsc{CORE-T} uses LLM-generated \emph{table purpose} to distinguish tables that are lexically or structurally similar but differ in intent and relationships, a common failure mode in integrated corpora (e.g., multiple plausible \texttt{buildings} tables from different domains).
+This is especially important when join evidence alone is ambiguous: JAR/ARM may over-trust induced compatibility edges, while REAR may expand toward tables with similar column semantics but its reliance on corpus-wide column-embedding joinability can make it vulnerable to cross-domain near duplicates and semantically similar non-joinable columns.

 \item \textbf{Robustness of selection under noise.} Because MIP selection is sensitive to the induced join graph, a small number of incorrect edges can steer JAR toward a connected but wrong subset.
-ARM is more robust than JAR in this respect because it includes a self-aggregation and verification step: it generates multiple LLM drafts and aggregates/votes to finalize the table set. \textsc{CORE-T} instead uses a single selection pass conditioned on relevance and compatibility evidence, and then restores highly compatible tables to protect recall, avoiding both iterative search and multi-draft overhead.
+ARM is more robust than JAR in this respect because it includes self-aggregation and verification: it generates multiple LLM drafts and aggregates/votes to finalize the table set, at the cost of additional LLM overhead.
+REAR avoids this overhead and improves recall through join-aware expansion, but its refinement remains a reranking/pruning step over candidates produced by local column-similarity evidence. \textsc{CORE-T} instead uses a single selection pass conditioned on relevance, purpose metadata, and compatibility evidence, and then restores highly compatible tables to protect recall, avoiding both iterative search and multi-draft overhead.